 - Respect confidentiality

-- Keep working with the articling member until communication “happens”
+- Keep working with the articling registrant until communication “happens”

-BCIA has prepared a companion document for the mentors of new members.
+BCIA has prepared a companion document for the mentors of new registrants.

 The Articling Program Guide for Mentors and Articling Coordinators a companion document to the Articling Journal is an excellent resource for Mentors and Articling Coordinators.